Last Updated on July 15, 2021

 “Ok, thank you.
 Have a good day.”

 And with those few words, my wishful thinking ended.
-Well, at least I had some closure.
+At least I had some closure.

 The Walk Back to San Pedro de Atacama